Toni Bernhard J.D.

 In 2013, my second book was published: How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
 It offers my understanding of the Buddha’s path to peace—a peace and well-being that aren't dependent on whether a particular experience is pleasant or unpleasant, joyful or sorrowful.
 How to Wake Up has drawn critical acclaim from Buddhists and non-Buddhists alike.

-My latest book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, covers a broad range of topics, from career crises and relationship issues to struggles with self-blame, personal identity, and isolation.
+In 2015, my third book was published: How to Live Well with Chronic Pain and Illness: A Mindful Guide.
+It covers a broad range of topics, from career crises and relationship issues to struggles with self-blame, personal identity, and isolation.
 In addition, several chapters are addressed to family and friends of the chronically ill to help them understand what their loved one is going through and to offer ideas on how they can help.

 I write in a conversational style, with the intention of helping everyone, regardless of circumstances, learn to live with compassion, joy, and purpose.
 To this end, all of my books and many of my posts at Psychology Today include easy-to-learn exercises and practices that are brought alive through the use of personal stories.
 All of my books are available in audio format from Amazon, audible.com, and iTunes.

-I live in Davis, California with my husband, also named Tony, and our endearing, if goofy, gray lab named Scout.
+I live in Davis, California with my husband, also named Tony, and our goofy lab named Scout.
 I can be found online at www.tonibernhard.com